thapakazi/RailsBlog/README.md

 A simple blog made with :heart: in Rails.

-It is a application that is built for purpose of learning.
+This application is built for purpose of learning.

 #### Getting started